mkuthan/mkuthan.github.io/_pages/awesome.md

 When I found an interesting article or resource, if something opened my eyes I documented it here.

+* [How we built a new powerful JSON data type for ClickHouse](https://clickhouse.com/blog/a-new-powerful-json-data-type-for-clickhouse) - variant and dynamic types, dense storage, arbitrary nesting.

 * [Consistency Models](https://jepsen.io/consistency) - consistency models for concurrent systems.

 * [Big Data is dead](https://motherduck.com/blog/big-data-is-dead/) - by Jordan Tigani, ex googler, DuckDB advocate.